Victor and Victoria

 Victor and Victoria (Viktor und Viktoria) is a 1933 German musical comedy film written and directed by Reinhold Schünzel, starring Renate Müller as a woman pretending to be a female impersonator.
 The following year, Schünzel directed a French-language version of the film titled George and Georgette, starring Meg Lemonnier and a French cast.

 In 1935, Michael Balcon produced an English version titled First a Girl, directed by Victor Saville and starring Jessie Matthews and Sonnie Hale.
 A West German remake by Karl Anton was released in 1957.

 In 1982, Metro-Goldwyn-Mayer released Victor/Victoria, an English-language remake by Blake Edwards.
 Edwards later based a successful stage musical on the film.
 Both the film and the musical starred Julie Andrews.

+Plot

+Susanne, an aspiring singer, steps in to replace Viktor, a mediocre actor, at a small cabaret in Berlin where he performs as a female impersonator.
+She catches the attention of an agent, who mistakenly believes that she is actually a man.
+As a result, Susanne rises to fame, but her situation becomes complicated when she finds herself falling in love with Robert.